-By Rick Koski, President, Lighthouse IS, Inc.
+By Rick Koski, Vice President, Operations - Aldrich Technology

 The following scenario is all too common.
 A CEO/CFO is inundated with chronic business problems: on-time delivery, customer service responsiveness, inventory inaccuracies or any of a handful of other afflictions.
 The management team blames a host of demons, most notorious amongst them, obsolete or dysfunctional systems.

 What to do?

 Call the IT guru, of course.
 Have them look at the problems and make recommendations.

 What’s the IT guru going to recommend?

 Probably a technology and systems solution.
 That’s what he has in his doctor’s bag.
 Perhaps a combination of upgraded application software, hardware, servers, data security and, most popular these days, a transition to the Cloud.